More than an opportunity to drool over the stunning Colin Firth, the Academy Award-winning film The King’s Speech offers something else.

 Talk, talk, it’s only talking, babble, burble, chit chat

 In the movie, it all gets serious when England readies itself to enter the war.
 The stakes couldn’t be higher for Bertie’s now practiced but still halting public speaking skills.
 Few insiders believe he can do it.
 The drama focuses on this personal challenge.

 As the moment for Bertie’s war speech draws near, the whole of England appears to crane an ear to see if the second son will flub it again.
 Many seem to be wondering if his stammering means he’s touched.
 This only adds to their anxiety as Europe faces another descent into the grueling abyss of war.

 But with considerable backstage prodding, Bertie does make it through the speech.
-He wins respectful gazes and then erupting cheers when, afterwards, he appears on the palace balcony to the relieved crowd below.
+He wins respectful gazes and then erupting cheers when, afterward, he appears on the palace balcony to the relieved crowd below.
 Having bolstered national resolve by hitting just the right note, Bertie proves he’s no inbred royal shame.
-Instead he shows himself staunchly positioned to face the worst with courage.
+Instead, he shows himself staunchly positioned to face the worst with courage.

 But to me, this is where the story really begins for today’s audience.

 In the clamor and the clangor of the bells!

 In that final scene, every citizen is listening to Bertie.
 Not just because it makes for good drama.
 But because history tells us that’s essentially how it really happened.

 At a time when only radio and movies existed, and the war was afoot, the ability of a king or a president to command the attention of an entire nation was formidable.
 School and work paused, people gathered in bars, stopped on railway platforms, and stood outside the palace and places with loudspeakers to hear the news.